electron/electron/docs/tutorial/security.md

 By default your app can use standard JS API's to open child windows, for example `window.open` or links with a `target` of `_blank`.
-If your app doesn't use these child windows you should prevent any being created.
-If you do need this feature you should very carefully filter which windows you allow to be created.
+If your app doesn't use these child windows, you should prevent any being created.
+If you do need this feature, you should very carefully filter which windows you allow to be created.

 ### Why?